New Zealand Classic

 Fourth placed Hodgson/Bramall had a fright when their Peugeot started to suffer from low oil pressure; the engine cutting out at one point.
 However, they made the timing point without losing time and maintained the 20 second gap to Harrison/Harrison in third.
 The source of the Peugeot’s problems was traced to a one way valve having been fitted the wrong way around when the car was serviced at Nelson.

 After a rest day at Queenstown, battle was recommenced on Day 18, it was to prove decisive in the fight for the lead.
 Jack Haraschschenko fell into a navigational trap, where one instruction at the bottom of a page was followed, 30 metres later, by another instruction at the top the of next page.
-The Porsche duo dropped over a minute at the next timing point and, by the end of the day, were 1m 19s off the lead.
+They dropped over a minute at the next timing point and, by the end of the day, were 1m 19s off the lead.
 Michael Harrison/Lorna Harrison put in the best performance of the day, picking up only three seconds of penalties and were now 32 seconds behind the second placed Porsche and 22 seconds ahead of Hodgson/Bamall.

-Teretonga is the most southerly FIA approved race circuit in the world and offered crews a test with a minimum time of two minutes.
+Teretonga is the most southerly FIA approved race circuit in the world and offered crews a test with a minimum of two minutes.
 Sherif Hwaidak was fastest on both runs, stopping the clock six seconds above the bogey.
 The overnight halt was at Invercargill, on the south coast of South Island.

 A last rest day at Dunedin was followed by another busy day of regularities, however there were no changes in the top ten positions and Engelen/Gillis extended their lead by a further 20 seconds.
 The best performance of the day was taken by Peter Gordon/Griselda Gordon in their replacement MGB GT; they dropped just 10 seconds on the run from Dunedin to Lake Tekapo.